bartnash/documents/AITraining.md

 ## We have no moat
 [We Have No Moat and Neither Does OpenAI](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) "Leaked" doc from someone at Google analyzing their view of the state of open source vs closed AI.
 Great starting point for really learning about generative AI.
-I don't think it has much

 ### ChatGPT
 Is a chat interface to a "Generative Pre-trained Transformer."
 The term "Generative" refers to the model's ability to generate new content, "Pre-trained" indicates that the model is initially trained on a large corpus of text data, and "Transformer" refers to the transformer architecture, which is a key component of the model.
 The GPT models are designed to generate text by leveraging the knowledge learned during pre-training on vast amounts of text data.

-It is base on a model generated with a data set from 2021, so some info will be out of date.
+It is based on a model generated with a data set from 2021, so some info will be out of date.

 #### Alternatives